 A study of research and measurement techniques in psychology; sensation, perception, abnormal patterns of behavior, major therapies, altered states of consciousness, emotion and social psychology.
-Prerequisite: PSY 111.
+Prerequisite: PSY 111 with a grade of "C-" or better.
 (Fa,Sp) 3 credits

 PSY 125: Psychology of Aging and Mental Health